devesh1011/Z-Quest/README.md

 - **Creator Reputation**: On-demand scoring via Supabase functions
 - **Real-time Updates**: Supabase Realtime for instant status changes
 - **Wallet Integration**: RainbowKit + Wagmi for seamless wallet connections

+## Where the Zora Coin SDK is Used

+The Zora Coin SDK integration is encapsulated in the file:

+- `lib/zoraSDK.ts`: This module wraps all interactions with the Zora Coin SDK, including deploying new ERC-20 bounty tokens, minting tokens for supporters, checking on-chain balances, and handling token transfers.
+All on-chain token operations throughout the app are routed through this SDK wrapper.

+You’ll see this module imported and used in key parts of the app, such as:

+- `app/creator/new-bounty/page.tsx` – for deploying new bounty tokens
+- `app/supporter/dashboard/page.tsx` – for handling token transfers and payments
+- Any other feature that requires on-chain token actions

+This structure keeps all Zora Coin SDK logic centralized and easy to maintain.

 ## 🛠️ Tech Stack